joey-web/gitSkills/README.md

 # gitSkills

-Creating a new branch is very quick &S simple!
+Creating a new branch is very quick and Simple!